 The Centre is located on the grounds of the original Paluma State School, and can house up to 70 people (usually up to 56 students and up to 14 adults) in bunk-style accommodation.

-Excursions can be tailored to meet the needs of each class group, with curriculum-based learning experiences available in Science, History and Geography.
+Excursions can be tailored to meet the needs of each class group, with curriculum-based learning experiences available in a range of key learning areas.
 Students and their supervising adults are guided through their rainforest experience by expert teachers and support staff who are familiar with the Paluma area and its history.
-The Cerntre is also the ideal base for participating in adventure and challenge activities at Lake Paluma e.g. kayaking, stand-up paddle boarding, raft building.